mwaskom/PyROI/doc/source/config_doc.rst

 Analysis Parameters
 -------------------

-Specify the parameters for an arbitrary number of analyses.
-Task-related betas from the main analysis paradigm will be extraced from each ROI.
-You may also specify a functional mask defined by a first-level paradigm which will be applied before extraction.
-The mask will restrict extraction to those voxels/vertices that are active in the mask contrast above the mask threshold, with the direction specified by mask sign.
-If analysis is being done in the volume, mask paradigms must be in the same space as the analysis paradigm.
-This should not matter on the surface.

-See the "Entries" section below for the key names to use.
-Values should be set according to the paradigm and contrast names you specify below in this setup functino.
+An *analysis* consists of the functional paradigm for which data will be extracted, which type of image the data will be extracted from, and, optionally, the parameters for a functional mask that will be applied to the image before extraction.
+Here, you specify a list of these such analyses that will be used in your project.

+Note that the "masking" considered part of an analysis is wholly separate from the definition ROIs, which is part of the concept of an *atlas,* and specified below.

 All of the mask parameters are optional.
 If left unset, analysis will be specified as "nomask" and statistics will be extracted from the full ROI.
-NB: Mask thresh is in -log10(P).

-Format: ``list`` of ``dictionaries``, with each ``dictionary`` in the ``list`` specifying a separate analysis
+In your operation of the program, analyses will be referred to by their index in the list (i.e. analysis 1, analysis 2, etc.), so you may want to take some note of the order.
+In the databases, the analyses are referred to by a code in the form EE_mmCvC_stat, where `EE` is the code for the paradigm that statistics are extracted from `mm` is the mask paradigm, `CvC` is the mask contrast, and `stat` is the type of image that is extracted.
+See the paradigms_ section below to specify these codes.

+See the "Entries" notes for the key names to use and their meanings.
+Values should be set according to the paradigm and contrast names you specify  in the appropriate sections below in this config file.

+Format
+^^^^^^

+A list of dictionaries

 Entries
 ^^^^^^^

--par : full name of main analysis paradigm
+- par : string -- full name of main analysis paradigm

--extract: betas, contrasts, or timecourse
+- extract: "beta," "contrast," or "timecourse"

--maskpar : full name of functional mask paradigm
+- maskpar : string -- the full name of the mask paradigm

--maskcon : abbreviated name of functional mask contrast
+- maskcon : string -- the name of the mask contrast

--maskthresh : threshold for functional mask (in -log10(P))
+- maskthresh : float -- threshold for the mask in -log10(p)

--masksign : pos, neg, or abs
+- masksign : "pos", "neg", or "abs" -- how to threshold

 Variable Name
 ^^^^^^^^^^^^^